christopherAlberts/immensity/README.md

 With multiprocessing there is some initial time needed for setup.
 This takes a few milliseconds to do.
 Once this is done, each small task is assigned to a different process.
 Now the computer can start computing multiple processes at once, which saves a lot of time the bigger and more complicated the encryption gets.
 If however the programs computational requirements is very little then multiprocessing can actually take a bit longer.
 This being said it's not really noteworthy, whereas the time it saves on big equations, is.

 It is worth mentioning that one uses considerable more of the CPU capacity when running a script with multiple processes.
 Don't be surprised if your CPU clocks a 100%.
-This function is written to make full use of the compute power ava•••••••••ilable to it.
+This function is written to make full use of the compute power available to it.
 ![](Images/multiprocessing_graph.png)

 ## The Function ##